9 May 2023

 “The health and medical research sector welcomes the necessary primary care improvements in tonight’s Budget which will benefit Australian health consumers for the next decade and beyond.

 “All health system change must be informed by latest and best evidence.
 However, there has been no commitment to fund research to guide the design and implementation of these measures, or to support their evaluation.
 Measures to boost the primary care workforce similarly, do not include support for researchers to generate the evidence for improved primary care.

 “It is heartening to see overdue digital health investment, particularly improvements to the My Health Record which could one day provide a wealth of secure, anonymous health data and accompanying research opportunities on a scale never before seen in Australia.

 “All improvements to the My Health Record must be accompanied by a framework to guide safe, sensible secondary use of my health record for public-good health research.
 Research Australia stands ready to work with a reinvigorated Australian Digital Health Agency to progress this Framework,” said Nadia Levin.

-Research Australia is the national peak body for Australian health and medical research, representing all stages of the research pipeline, from universities and medical research institutes through to health corporates, hospitals and consumers.
+Research Australia is the national peak body for health and medical research, representing the entire health and medical research pipeline.